latexstudio/LaTeX-modern-document/readme.md

 From the `config.tex` file you can customize :
 * The main color of the document
 * The color of the text on the header
-* The elements of the front page (author, title, date, logo, page background, ...)
 * The header image of the pages

 ## Features

-* Customizable cover page
 * Clean style (colored header, modern typography)
 * Three levels of numbering (I, 1, a)
 * Automatic page numbering